Westchester County Third Offense DWI Lawyer

 As a result, a court can sentence someone to as many as seven years in prison.
 However, courts must sentence someone to a mandatory minimum jail sentence of ten days.
 In addition to the potential jail time, courts can levy fines of up to $2,000, and administrative fees can also be as much as a few hundred dollars.

 Finally, the court will generally suspend a person’s license for at least 18 months upon conviction.
 However, judges do have the discretion to permanently revoke a license depending on the driver’s record and other aggravating circumstances such as property damage or personal injury.
-A Westchester County third offense DWI lawyer could help evaluate the potential penalties and fight for a positive outcome following DWI charges for a third time.
+A Westchester County attorney could help evaluate the potential penalties and fight for a positive outcome following DWI charges for a third time.

 A Westchester County Third Offense DWI Lawyer Could Help

-A Westchester County third offense DWI attorney may be able to help you.
-They can make sure that you understand the penalties and can analyze the State’s case for any weaknesses.
+A Westchester County third offense DWI lawyer may be able to help you.
+They can make sure that you understand the penalties and could analyze the State’s case for any weaknesses.
 They can then present a defense in court designed to protect your freedom and driving privileges.
 Call today for a consultation to learn more.